Macrometacorp/docs/docs/cep/query-guide/table-collection.md

 This query inserts all the events from the `TempStream` stream to the `TempTable` table.

 ```
-insert into TempTable
+INSERT INTO TempTable
-select *
+SELECT *
-from TempStream;
+FROM TempStream;
 ```

 ## Join (Table)